I’ll begin this post by wishing you a very Happy New Year!

 Churches and cathedrals always seem to be such vital part of the itinerary when you travel to a foreign city, but they are something I rarely visit in my home country – funny isn’t it.
 There are a few churches in Riga that are well worth a visit.

-The Nativity Christ Church is free to enter and is simply beautiful from the outside and inside.
+This Church is simply beautiful from the outside and inside.
 It’s a practising church though, so be sure to adhere to the rules and be respectful.
 You cannot take photos inside the church.
+Entry is free.

 Balsam (spelt Balzams in Latvia) is an alcoholic drink that you can’t leave Riga without trying.
 Not because I’m telling you to; but because there’s signs all around the city advising “you haven’t been in Riga until you’ve tried it!”
 Almost every bar in the city will have Balsam on the menu.
 We chose to enjoy ours at the Radisson Blu Skyline Bar – a bar on the 26th floor of the Radisson Blu hotel, which, as you can imagine, boasts a pretty amazing view.
 We tried the original Black Balsam but decided to buy the Blackcurrant flavoured version as it was slightly less strong.
 As for taste, I’m by no means a connoisseur when it comes to alcohol.
 Think cough medicine.
 But blackcurrant flavour.
 Top tip: get a soft drink to have it with!